datacarpentry/python-socialsci/_episodes/08-Pandas.md

 print(df_SN7577.size)
 # What are the column names
 print(df_SN7577.columns)
-# what are the datatypes of the columns?
+# what are the data types of the columns?
 print(df_SN7577.dtypes)
 ~~~
 {: .language-python}